Minor Hockey in Red Deer

 • Score books (if required)

-• Coaches fees (where applicable)
+• Coach’s fees (where applicable)

 Fundraising goals and activities will be set by each individual team, and participation is required to cover your player’s portion of the budget.
+If participation is not met to standards of the teams fundraising, families will be responsible for the amount not fundraised.